Beaver Brae Secondary School

-Beaver Brae (BBSS) (2016 population 600) is a secondary school situated in Kenora, Ontario, Canada.
+Beaver Brae (BBSS) (2022 population 550) is a secondary school situated in Kenora, Ontario, Canada.

-Beaver Brae Secondary School is home to grades seven through twelve and has 65 staff members.
+Beaver Brae Secondary School offers grades seven through twelve, and has 65 staff members.
 The school offers trades, college, and university level programs.

-Beaver Brae Secondary School provides a course calendar that features nearly two hundred courses.
-In addition to the major subject areas of English, Math, Science, Social Sciences, French (Core and Extended) and Physical Education, students may take classes in Instrumental Music, Guitar, Vocal Music, Visual Art, Drama, Construction, Automotive Technology, Communications, Business, Foods and Nutrition, and Hospitality and Tourism.
-Other courses offered at Beaver Brae include Outdoor Education, Ojibwe, Native Studies, Computer Engineering, Law and Information Technology.
+Curriculum

-Beaver Brae Secondary School has notable alumni including professional hockey player, Stanley Cup champion and 2010 Winter Olympics Gold Medal winner Mike Richards.
-Both Mike Smith, who competed in the 1988 Olympics, and Kyle Koch, a former professional canadian football offensive linemen, were educated at Beaver Brae.
-UFC fighter Jesse Bongfeldt attended Beaver Brae; he made his debut at UFC 124 and fought at UFC 131.
-Alumna Jasmine Lorimer was Canada's first-ever Bachelorette in the reality television dating game show The Bachelorette Canada.
-Former student Eric Melillo was elected to represent Kenora in the House of Commons of Canada in the 2019 Canadian federal election.
-Melillo is the youngest Conservative MP ever elected in Canada and the youngest in the 43rd Canadian Parliament.
-Professional angler Jeff Gustafson was educated at Beaver Brae and became the second Canadian to win a Bass Anglers Sportsman Society elite series event in 2021.
+The school offers around two hundred subjects.
+The major subject areas are English, mathematics, science, social sciences, French and physical education.
+There are options in music, art, drama, automotive technology, communications, business studies, food and nutrition, hospitality and tourism, Ojibwe, Native Studies, computing and law.

 Renovations

 In 1989 there was a high tech renovation.
 A library, music room, and art room were added in 1992.
 In 2000-2001 there was an addition consisting of four classrooms and a gym.
 Beaver Brae was updated with a student atrium in 2007.
 The atrium holds paintings which were painted by students, a big screen TV, projectors, pictures and awards.
 The high school is due to receive $6 million upgrade to the tech wing, parking lot and field, with completion estimated at February 2020.